w3c/wai-intro-atag/content/no-code.md

 ### The Tool Supports the Production of Accessible Content.

 <p><span class="persona">Persona: </span>
   Amahle is a hairdresser.
-She’s learned to build a simple website to handle client appointments using a no-code tool.
+She has learned to build a simple website to handle client appointments using a no-code tool.
 </p>

 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        Some of my clients say they cannot book an appointment because my website has accessibility issues.
-When I tried to make changes, the tool I am using does not tell  me how to improve the accessibility of my website.
+        Some of my clients cannot select the time and date when booking an appointment through my website.
+When I tried to make changes, the tool I am using does not help me fix these accessibility issues.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        The tool provides tips like color combinations I should avoid and makes suggestions like adding headings, lists, and labels.
-My clients say the appointment tool is also very accessible.
+        The tool has an accessible calendar widget.
+It also suggests me color combinations I could use, and guides me to add headings, lists, and labels.
       </q></span></p>
     </li>
   </ul>